 What is the Difference Between iMessage and Text Message?

 iMessage is built by Apple to communicate between iOS and Mac devices.
-The text messages are using the vendor’s system for sending the message while iMessage is using Apple’s server to communicate. iMessage is using the data over the internet to pass the message instead of using traditional SMS (Short Message Service) available through the mobile service provider.
-The SMS services, that has been using by traditional phones over several years are using the same bandwidth allocated for voice to send the text message.
-Also when you send MMS from a non-Apple device, it charges for both message and data (if you are in WiFi).
-That being said, the million dollar question here;
+The text messages use the vendor’s system for sending the message, while iMessage uses Apple’s server to communicate. iMessage uses the data over the internet to pass the message instead of using traditional SMS (Short Message Service) available through the mobile service provider.

-How do you Know your iMessage is Free or Not Before Sending It?
+How do you know if your iMessage is Free or Not Before Sending It?

 Apple made it simple to recognize a free iMessage and text message before sending the text.
-You can immediately recognize a phone number whether it is an iPhone number or not. iOS is offering a solution to recognize an iPhone number before you send the message.
+You can immediately recognize a phone number, whether it is an iPhone number or not. iOS is offering a solution to recognize an iPhone number before you send a message.

 - Open Messages App from iPhone.

-- Tap on Pencil icon (top-right) for a new message.
+- Tap on the Pencil icon (top-right) for a new message.

-- Enter the number or name to search the number from your contact list.
+- Enter the number or name to search for the number from your contact list.

 - iOS will list the number from the contacts based on the name you entered.

-- iMessage is free if the number marked in blue color.
+- iMessage is free if the number is marked in blue color.

-- iMessage is not free if the number marked in green color.
+- iMessage is not free if the number is marked in green color.

 Alternatively, you can see the color difference of composing arrow in iMessage.
 The message is free if the arrow is blue.
-The provider will charge for the message if the arrow is in green color.
+The provider will charge for the message if the arrow is green.

 How Do you Know iMessage is Free After Sending It?

-Well, you send some message to a number and you were not aware of the charge for text Message.
-So how do you know the messages were free or not after sending from the iPhone?
+Well, you sent some messages to a number, and you were unaware of the charge for text Messages.
+So how do you know if the messages were free or not after sending them from the iPhone?